ye-kyaw-thu/myUDTree/README.md

 # myUDTree

 Universal Dependency Tree for Myanmar Language

-We are developing UDTree for Myanmar language and plan to release here after we published our paper.
-Please wait.
+We plan to announce/release soon ...

 y
-29 Aug 2022
+10 Nov 2022

 ## Introduction in English